CharlesCarley/HackComputer/README.md

 ## Current State

-This is still a work in progress.
-Its on hold for the time being until I have more time to devote to it.
-It doesn't really do much on the surface.
-The Jack language is still very basic.
+It is a work in progress, and it is on hold for the time being until more time is devoted to it.
+I think its a neat toy because it allows a complete perspective from code to execution.
+It could easily be expanded upon and taken to the finish line.
+But at the end of the day it's only emulating the actual process.